-To encourage borrowers to make resiliency improvements at their properties we plan to offer innovative financing structures that are designed to support resiliency improvements.
+To encourage borrowers to make resiliency improvements at their properties we plan to identify standards by which to assess climate resiliency at multifamily properties.
 We will do this in four stages:

 - 1. Conduct outreach with market stakeholders such as engineering firms, borrowers, etc. to understand identify resiliency measures and establish a resiliency standard. - 2.
-Create a Resiliency Framework to outline our approach to acceptable resiliency measures, climate risk, resiliency disclosure, and resiliency ratings. - 3.
-Develop loan terms to incentivize resiliency measures at properties. - 4.
-Publish term sheet and market to our Optigo® lender network.
+Identify climate resiliency standards.

+Year 3 - 2024